 Originally, AWS Opsworks was a private-labeled Amazon Web Services Chef implementation.
 It was designed to use Chef and APIs to get online and running fast AWS-tested or -hosted cloud environments.
-While most tools for infrastructure automation support the major cloud providers, Opsworks is specifically optimized for deploying and manipulating AWS objects.
+While most tools for infrastructure automation support the major cloud providers, Opsworks is optimized explicitly for deploying and manipulating AWS objects.
 Out of the box, Opsworks includes AWS-specific deployment chef functions, relieving teams from cobbling together.
 Puppet recently announced enhanced Opsworks functionality.
 Whether Opsworks will evolve into an independent tool independent of its Chef roots remains to be seen.

 Terraform is designed to automate the data center as a whole.
 While it has the same goal as SaltStack Enterprise, it takes a different approach to the task.
-Terraform is designed to manage the data center tools that would normally be automated.
-Terraform typically issues an application to the tool that specializes in that task to automate a task.
-Chef can be called to manage servers, for example, while Puppet may be called to install and configure the applications on those servers.
+Terraform is designed to manage the data center tools that would typically be automated.
+Terraform usually issues an application to the tool that specializes in that task to automate a task.
+Chef can be called to manage servers, for example, while Puppet may be requested to install and configure the applications on those servers.
 Every bit of infrastructure needs to be orchestrated a lot, and Terraform is a complex system.
 But this is a tool worth considering for those who have the time and the intention to have a highly portable, highly flexible data center.

 Installing and configuring applications on target servers is automated by Puppet.
-By writing scripts that define and install preconditions for applications, setting the server variables required by the application, and writing configuration scripts for applications and daemons, a team can then simply reinstall the script.
+By writing scripts that define and install preconditions for applications, setting the server variables required by the app, and writing configuration scripts for applications and daemons, a team can then reinstall the script.
 Many applications have already been scripted by a large user community.
-Users simply need to download the relevant puppet script files and change what is written to the configuration files to reflect their project for a large number of software applications— especially in the open source realm.
+Users need to download the relevant puppet script files and change what is written to the configuration files to reflect their project for a large number of software applications— especially in the open-source realm.

 Ansible is different from Puppet that it is agentless.
-Ansible can be configured and run on each machine without installing software.
+Ansible can be configured and run on each machine without installing the software.
 For Ansible users, this speeds time-to-value.
 Ansible also uses the YAML language of human readability for data serialization to define installations.
-Different users find that this is either a plus or a minus compared to Puppet Script, and since writing scripts is a major part of the use of both tools, the organization’s preference should be determined.
+Different users find that this is either a plus or a minus compared to Puppet Script, and since writing scripts is a significant part of the use of both tools, the organization’s preference should be determined.
 Also since its acquisition by Red Hat, Ansible now offers the Red Hat Enterprise Linux (RHEL) stack tighter integrations that could make it a favorable selection.